-Championship Performance interviewed sports psychologist Alan Goldberg on how athletes can push through training barriers instead of settling for lesser goals to reach a higher level of performance.
+Get sports psychologist Alan Goldberg's take on how athletes can push through training barriers instead of settling for lesser goals when striving to reach a higher level of performance.

 Too many athletes try to trade what they want the most for what they want right this minute.

-They say things like, "I don't want to go to practice." or "I'm really hurting right now, I want to back down".
-As a coach, you have to keep the athlete connected to their "Big Enough Why."
+They say things like, "I don't want to go to practice" or "I'm really hurting right now, and I want to back down."
+As a coach, you have to keep athletes connected to their "Big Enough Why."

-It's the coaches job to help an athlete have a breakthrough.
-They have to get them back in touch with why they are doing what they are doing.
-They have to communicate their own belief that the athlete can accomplish what they have set out to accomplish.
+It's the coach's job to help an athlete have a breakthrough.
+They have to get players back in touch with why they're doing what they're doing.
+They have to communicate their own belief that the athletes can accomplish what they have set out to accomplish.

 Let's take endurance training as an example.
 When your lungs are burning and you want to quit, if you quit then, you are giving in to that urge to get comfortable.
-When your lungs are burning athletes must stay with it the training just a little bit longer.
+When your lungs are burning, you must stay with the training just a little bit longer.
 Stay with the discomfort.
 That builds endurance.

-Another sign to look for is the athlete who just doesn't walk the talk.
+Another sign to look for is athletes who just don't walk the talk.
 They will make excuses for themselves.
-They might say things like, "the weather sucks today, the wind was blowing too hard" or "the field conditions were terrible" or "the officials used Braille to make their calls."
+They might say things like, "The weather sucked today; the wind was blowing too hard" or "The field conditions were terrible" or "The officials made terrible calls."

-A general sign is the athlete who won't take responsibility.
-To get comfortable with being uncomfortable, the athlete has to take responsibility for the success of their training.
-If an athlete is not doing what they should to get to the next level of performance, it's almost always a matter of them not taking responsibility.
+A general sign is athletes who won't take responsibility.
+To get comfortable with being uncomfortable, they have to take responsibility for the success of their training.
+If athletes aren't doing what they should to get to the next level of performance, it's almost always a matter of them not taking responsibility.